Szenteczki/Audience-Effects-on-Emotional-Face-and-Hand-Movements-in-a-Human-Sample/README.md

-This repository contains the data and scripts needed to reproduce the analyses in our preprint, *Audience Effects on Emotional Face and Hand Movements in a Human Sample*.
+This repository contains the data and scripts needed to reproduce the analyses in our preprint, *Audience Effects on Human Emotional Face and Hand Movements*.
 We used the software [OpenFace 2.0](https://github.com/TadasBaltrusaitis/OpenFace/wiki) and [Py-Feat](https://py-feat.org); if you wish to use these two software tools in your own research, please don't forget to cite them as well:

 - [OpenFace Citations](https://github.com/TadasBaltrusaitis/OpenFace/wiki#citation)
 - [Py-Feat preprint](https://arxiv.org/abs/2104.03509)